noahbenson/cortex-annotate/config/README.md

 it is treated as a Python code snipped.
 Such a snippet is compiled into a function with a single parameter `target` which is always a Python `dict` containing all the target data above it in the `targets` section.
-For example, the following `targets` section first defines a `Subject ID`, which becomes a dropdown menu in the annotation tool from which the user selects a subject; the target key after the `Subject Name` is the `subject_id` key, and because it maps to a multi-line string instead of a list, it is treated as a code-snippet that
+For example, the following `targets` section first defines a `Subject Name`, which becomes a dropdown menu in the annotation tool from which the user selects a subject; the target key after the `Subject Name` is the `subject_id` key, and because it maps to a multi-line string instead of a list, it is treated as a code-snippet that